nc50lc/electrum-docs/coldstorage.rst

 .. image:: png/sign.png

-Press "sign".
+Press "Sign".
 Once the transaction is signed, the Transaction ID appears in its designated field.

 .. image:: png/signed.png

-Press save, store the file somewhere on your computer, and transfer it back to your online machine.
+Press "Export", store the file somewhere on your computer, and transfer it back to your online machine.

 Broadcast your transaction